 How to Apply

-There are three parts to the application – all parts must be submitted by one of the two deadlines in order to be considered.
+There are three parts to the application – all parts must be submitted before May 1 in order to be considered.
 Acceptance is based on the criteria listed below.
-You can increase your chances of acceptance by applying before February 15, although there are two application deadlines.
-Applicants will be notified of their acceptance status within two weeks of either deadline.
+Applicants will be notified of their acceptance status via email within two weeks of the deadline.
 We recommend that CIT and RSIT applicants register for another camp program as a back-up option; if accepted, you’ll be automatically transferred (along with any fees you’ve paid) into the CIT program.

-Part Two: Personal Statement.
+- Part Two: Personal Statement.
 Write a personal statement (400+ words) describing why you want to be a CIT this summer.
-Detailed guidelines for this statement are included in the online application.
-Submit your personal statement to email@example.com within one week of completing your application.
+Submit your personal statement to email@example.com.
+In your personal statement, answer the following:

-Part Three: Personal Reference.
+- Part Three: Reference.
+References are not automated by submitting the online application.
 Send this link to someone who can speak to your suitability for the CIT program, such as teacher, advisor, supervisor, coach, clergy, neighbor, or family friend (no peer friends or relatives).
 Only one reference is required, but you may submit more than one if desired.

 - All parts of the application completed on time, with thorough and thoughtful responses: